 URL queries

 So called «smart bookmarks» (i.e. the abbreviated aliases used to make queries easier) are certainly useful.
-Indeed, I've used them for years and have come to depend on them, but all of the implementations I've examined were missing one useful thing or another, and the data can be difficult to import/export between browsers.
+Indeed, I've used them for decades and have come to depend on them, but all of the implementations I've examined were missing one useful thing or another, and the data can be difficult to import/export between browsers.

 download

-basic usage
+usage

 The url-query script accepts a key and query-text substitution part(s).